vitessio/website/content/en/docs/16.0/user-guides/configuration-advanced/static-auth.md

 ---
 title: File based authentication
 weight: 2
-aliases: ['/docs/user-guides/static-auth/']
 ---

-The simplest way to configure users is using a `static` auth method and we can define the users in a JSON formatted file or string.
+The simplest way to configure users is using a `static` auth method, and we can define the users in a JSON formatted file or string.

 ```sh